jeevan-4970/Traffic-Telligence-Advanced-Traffic-Volume-Estimation-with-Machine-Learning-project/README.md

 # Traffic-Telligence-Advanced-Traffic-Volume-Estimation-with-Machine-Learning-project
 Absolutely!
-Here's a **longer, more detailed `README.md`** for your **TrafficTelligence** project.
-This version includes in-depth explanations, visuals section (you can later add screenshots), deployment notes, and future improvements.
+Here's a **longer, more detailed `README.md`** for ,my **TrafficTelligence** project.
+This version includes in-depth explanations, visuals section , deployment notes, and future improvements.

 ---